iodigital-com/SecretSanta/README.md

     $ postcat -q AC47A245C1

 Where AC47A245C1 is the queue ID of your mail (without the ending ! character, which just means "on hold").

+If you want to delete all mails in queue use the command:

+    $ postsuper -d ALL